What is Reference?

 Newspapers

 We have current issues of local and national newspapers available to read in the Library’s Reading Area.
-Back issues are also held for four months and are located near the periodicals.
+Back issues are also held for three months and are located near the Reference section.

 Magazines